Reviews & Reputation

 The Consequences

-When You're the Victim of Fake Negative Reviews
+When You Are the Victim of a Fake Negative Review Campaign

-1. Flag the review through your GBP dashboard.
-Select "Report review" and choose the most relevant policy violation.
+1. Report the review from your GBP dashboard.
+Select "Report review" and choose the most relevant policy violation category.
+Be specific.

-2. Document the pattern.
-Screenshot the reviews, note the timestamps, check the reviewer profiles for suspicious activity (new account, reviewed only your competitors, etc.).
+2. Document everything before you act.
+Screenshot the reviews, note the timestamps, and check the reviewer profiles for suspicious patterns: newly created accounts, no other review history, reviews targeting only your competitors, or accounts that reviewed multiple businesses in a short window.

 3. Use Google's Business Redressal Complaint Form for coordinated attacks.
-This is specifically for situations where you can demonstrate a pattern of policy violations against your business.
+This form is designed specifically for situations where you can demonstrate a clear pattern of policy violations targeting your business, not just a single questionable review.

 The Right Approach